The Goldberg Variations for Guitar.

 For now, all I can say is that the project has certainly ‘refreshed my spirits’ and has been a source of great inspiration for many months.

 Of course it was a project undertaken for my own amusement and satisfaction, but the recordings have been picked up by the good folk at Lyric FM who have been playing them with some regularity on the station.
 I would like to thank in particular Bernard Clarke & Evelyn Grant in this regard.

 Thanks as well to everyone on the various social media platforms who have been following the course of the project, particularly those who have been there since the outset.
-We are nearly at the finish line!
+We have reached the finish line!

 I will be soon writing a long post about my reasons for the project, my experience with it and everything else.

-In the meantime, you can listen to all the currently-recorded variations below!
+In the meantime, you can listen to all the variations below!

 The playlist will play each one back to back and individual videos are beneath..